icon-blender/icon-blender/README.md

 ## Styling

 Normally, you can't apply custom styles to embedded SVG images.
-CSVG gets around this limitation by embedding SVG images with <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/mask-image">mask-image</a>.
+Icon Blender gets around this limitation by embedding SVG images with <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/mask-image">mask-image</a>.
 With this approach, you can apply color, color gradients and other custom styling to CSV images via the <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/background">background</a> property.

 ```html